darkend2202/Multi-Cracking-Tool/README.md

 -    Handles large wordlists like rockyou.txt using batch processing

--    ulti-threaded for improved speed
+-    Multi-threaded for improved speed

 #### Hash Cracker